UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 Jorge Masvidal vs. Nate Diaz — BMF Title

 The MSG crowd was unlike anything the UFC had produced at the arena before.
-Diaz’s entrance brought the building to a roar; Masvidal’s was equally loud.
+Diaz's entrance brought the building to a roar; Masvidal's was equally loud.
 From the opening bell, the fight delivered.
-Masvidal’s striking was crisp and he controlled the range in round one, landing his right hand repeatedly and making Diaz’s forward pressure uncomfortable.
-Diaz landed some clean shots in return — his durability and chin, as always, absorbing volume that would have stopped other men — but Masvidal was clearly ahead.
+Masvidal's striking was crisp and he controlled the range in round one, landing his right hand repeatedly and making Diaz's forward pressure uncomfortable.
+Diaz landed some clean shots in return but Masvidal was clearly ahead.

 Rounds two and three were more competitive.
-Diaz found his boxing timing and landed cleaner shots as the fight progressed, including a sequence in round three that energised his section of the crowd.
-But a cut opened above Diaz’s left eye from an elbow in round three, and at the end of the round the cageside physician examined it and ruled the fight stopped.
+Diaz found his boxing timing and landed cleaner shots as the fight progressed.
+But a cut opened above Diaz's eye from an elbow in round three, and at the end of the round the cageside physician examined it and ruled the fight stopped.
 Masvidal was declared the winner by TKO (doctor stoppage).
-Rock legend Dwayne ‘The Rock’ Johnson was ringside and presented the custom BMF belt to Masvidal in what became one of the most photographed moments of the year in combat sports.
+Dwayne 'The Rock' Johnson was ringside and presented the custom BMF belt to Masvidal in one of the most photographed moments of the year in combat sports.

-Diaz was frustrated with the stoppage and made clear in the immediate aftermath that he believed he could have continued.
-The controversy was understandable but the competitive reality of the fight — Masvidal winning three rounds — was not in serious dispute.
-The fight cemented both men as the sport’s most commercially compelling non-champion fighters.
+Diaz was frustrated with the stoppage but the competitive reality of the fight — Masvidal winning three rounds — was not in serious dispute.
+The fight cemented both men as the sport's most commercially compelling non-champion fighters.

 Co-Main Event — Till vs. Gastelum